 As we learned in the footwork portion of this article, we always move same side first.
-So if we want to move right, our right foot moves first.
-In that case, we end up with the angle that we showed earlier that gives us a slight advantage and change of angle of our centre line.
+For example, if we want to move right, our right foot moves first.
+So if we use that concept in this case, we end up with the angle that we showed earlier that gives us a slight advantage and change of our centre line.
 Let's say we gained a 45° angle on our opponent when we step right foot first.

 If we break the rules of right foot first and move left foot first.